-Responding to the RRR - 1.
-Use one of the Softening Statements we used earlier - 2.
-Ask a question, which is the pattern interrupt.
+Responding to the RRR

+1. Use one of the Softening Statements we used earlier

+2. Ask a question, which is the pattern interrupt.

+The "Zuck" Question

+"Would anything change that?"

+The "Zuck" Question

+"What would change that?"

+"What would have to happen in order to change that?"

 Price Resistance

 - Pause

-Have your own statement not excuse-ready
+- Have your own statement-not excuse-ready

 Handling Stalls and Delays